realm/realm-js/contrib/building.md

 git submodule update --init --recursive
 ```

+In order to improve the accuracy of `git blame` locally by ignoring commits in which the code was reformatted by an automated tool, run: `git config blame.ignoreRevsFile .gitignore-revs` from inside the repository.

 ### Cloning the repository on Windows

 On Windows the RealmJS repo should be cloned with symlinks enabled: